See also: Perseverance, Never Give Up and Energy

 See Also: Tenacity | Fortitude | Perseverance | Persistence

-生命力 can mean "vitality" or "libido".
+生命力 can mean “vitality” or “libido.”

-The first two characters mean "life" or "life force".
-The last character is a common word that means "strength".
-So together you get the meaning "life strength" which is the essence of vitality.
+The first two characters mean “life” or “life force.”
+The last character is a common word that means “strength.”
+So together, you get the meaning of “life strength” which is the essence of vitality.

-Some will also translate this word as "good health".
+Some will also translate this word as “good health.”

 See Also: Life Force | Health

-This Chinese, Korean, and Japanese word means, "determination to achieve".
-It can also be translated as: will; willpower; determination; volition; intention; intent.
+意志 is a Chinese, Korean, and Japanese word that means “determination to achieve.”
+It can also be translated as: will; willpower; determination; volition; intention; or intent.

-In Japanese, this can also be the given name Ishi.
+In Japanese, this can also be the given name, Ishi.

-意志力 is the form of will power or self-control is about having the determination or tenacity to keep going.
+意志力 is a form of willpower or self-control and is about having the determination or tenacity to keep going.

-In Japanese, this is the power of will, strength of will, volition, intention, intent, or determination.
+In Japanese, this is the power of will, the strength of will, volition, intention, intent, or determination.

 This in-stock artwork might be what you are looking for, and ships right away...